November 15, 2017

 Offered alone or in conjunction with counseling, the goal of medication management is to treat symptoms of mental health problems with psychotropic medication.
 After starting a medication regimen (usually prescribed by a psychiatrist or nurse practitioner) a client will attend brief follow-up appointments to evaluate medication efficacy in treating problematic symptoms.
 In contrast to counseling, the practitioner’s primary focus is to treat and alleviate symptoms through medication changes, not talk therapy.
 While some individuals are helped with one course of medication, others find it helpful to remain on medication indefinitely.

 Intensive Outpatient Treatment (IOP) typically consists of approximately 10-12 hours of treatment per week, spread over three days.
 IOP can have a mental health, substance abuse or (combined) dual diagnosis treatment focus.
 IOP is designed for individuals who need a more intensive level of support than once weekly outpatient counseling or regular medication monitoring.
-IOP can occur during the day or evening and typically combines group psychotherapy and psychoeducational sessions, provided by master’s-level clinicians.
+IOP occurs during the day and typically combines group psychotherapy and psychoeducational sessions, provided by masters-level clinicians.
 Length of treatment can vary widely based on an individual’s clinical need, but an average time frame for IOP is four to six weeks.

 Inpatient behavioral health care typically consists of three to five days of treatment in a hospital or other acute treatment setting.
 Inpatient care is intended for individuals coping with severe symptoms, presenting imminent danger to themselves or others, or who are temporarily unable to care for themselves.
 The goal of inpatient care is to ensure a patient’s safety, provide 24-hour monitoring of behavior and vitals, assess a patient’s need for medication, and establish a discharge treatment plan for continued outpatient care.
 Patients are often discharged to PHP or IOP levels of care.